UniversalDependencies/UD_Swedish-Talbanken/README.md

 - Implemented code-switched analysis for cross-lingual content.

 From v2.16 to 2.17
-- Fixed the annotation of "själv" as a depictive.
-- Fixed a number of errors related to the obl/nmod distinction.
+- Fixed a number of validation errors related to the obl/nmod distinction.
+- Fixed the annotation of "själv" as a depictive (Issue #1126).
+- Changed deprel from advcl to ccomp for "NOUN går att VERB" (Issue #1128).

 <pre>
 === Machine readable metadata ==============